mdolab/openconcept/docs/tutorials/minimal_example.rst

 .. note::
     ``"ac|geom|wing|S_ref"`` is a **required** top-level aircraft parameter that must be defined.
     OpenConcept uses it to compute lift coefficient from lift force.
-    All other aircraft parameters depend on the inputs of the models the user includes in the aircraft model class.
+    Which other aircraft parameters are required is dependent on which OpenConcept models the user chooses to include in the aircraft model.

 Run script
 ==========